alexfigliolia/metrics-queue/README.md

 ## Some Example Recipes

-Run a lighter-weight process when performance is below a certain thresholds:
+Use the `MetricsQueue` to run a lighter-weight process when performance is below a certain thresholds:

 ```JavaScript
 // Somewhere in your application code